Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 Speaking of the PACE Award, please turn to slide 5 for a brief description of Dana's 2017 PACE Award winner.
 As you are all well aware, the Automotive News PACE Award is recognized around the world as an industry benchmark for automotive innovation.
 In its twenty-third year, it showcases the game-changing innovations that drive the automotive industry.

 In April, Dana was presented with the 2017 Automotive News PACE Award for our Dana Victor Reinz multi-layer steel transmission pump gasket.
 Congratulations to our entire engineering community for their relentless perseverance and commitment to engineering excellence.
-This is the fifth PACE Award Dana has won since the inception of award, and it marks the sixth consecutive year that Dana has been named a finalist, something only six global suppliers have achieved.
+This is the fifth PACE Award Dana has won since the inception of the award, and it marks the sixth consecutive year that Dana has been named a finalist, something only six global suppliers have achieved.
 Notably, Dana was the only supplier with three technologies recognized as a finalist this year.
 We are truly honored to once again earn this prestigious award.
 There is no question that when customers think technology, they think of Dana.

 Please turn to slide 7.
 While we announced our acquisition of an axle housing and driveline manufacturing facility from U.S. Manufacturing Corporation, also known as USM, earlier this quarter, we have not had the opportunity to discuss it before today.
 This Warren, Michigan based facility in the heart of metropolitan Detroit is not only a key, now vertically integrated supplier to Dana, but it has a nice complement of direct product sales to OEMs, such as Ford and General Motors.

-However, make no mistake, this acquisition was as much about accumulating a team of incredibly talented professionals that are already supporting not only our Light Vehicle business, but also our Commercial and Off-Highway businesses to reduce weight, reduce cost and further strengthen our innovation portfolio.
+However, make no mistake, this acquisition was as much about accumulating a team of incredibly talented professionals that are already supporting not only our Light Vehicle business, but also our Commercial and Off-Highway businesses to reduce weight, reduce cost, and further strengthen our innovation portfolio.

 The value of the acquisition was approximately $100 million, which is an implied multiple of about five times.
 The USM acquisition, along with Brevini, SIFCO, Magnum, marks Dana's fourth acquisition over the past 13 months.
-While it's still early, we are very confident that each addition will not only provide significant financial benefit to Dana, but also additional value through opening new commercial channels, accelerating our innovation initiatives and improving our footprint, which will help us expand our global markets.
+While it's still early, we are very confident that each addition will not only provide significant financial benefit to Dana, but also additional value through opening new commercial channels, accelerating our innovation initiatives, and improving our footprint, which will help us expand our global markets.

 Please turn to slide 8 for an overview of market conditions.
-In North America, we are still expecting low-level economic growth and while light vehicle production is expected to be flat to slightly down, we saw a good growth this past quarter due to our recent launch of the Ford Super Duty.
+In North America, we are still expecting low-level economic growth, and while light vehicle production is expected to be flat to slightly down, we saw good growth this past quarter due to our recent launch of the Ford Super Duty.
 We are holding our expectation for Class 8 truck production range to 190,000 to 210,000 units this year.
 While the current annualized build rate is running above that level, uncertainty remains on how the rest of the year will unfold.
 We will monitor and review our outlook as necessary.

 Moving to Europe, we expect economic growth to remain somewhat challenged this year due to continued political and economic uncertainty.
 Our currency expectations have remained stable, but we will likely see some headwinds from the euro and the pound.
 And finally, while we saw some strength in the agriculture market in the first quarter, we expect the full year to be in line to slightly down with last year.

-Looking at South America, we remain cautious but optimistic that the Brazilian recession has reached the bottom.
+Looking at South America, we remain cautious but optimistic that the Brazilian recession has reached a bottom.
 We are seeing some improvement in the commercial truck market, but that is being tempered by continued weakness in the bus market.
 Both of these end markets are key to our Commercial Vehicle business in Brazil.
 Argentina is mostly stable; however, we are still seeing good demand for our light truck programs.

 Please turn to slide 9.
-As we look at the business by segment, Light Vehicle Driveline inventories of our key customer platforms remained stable as we saw a strong demand for the new Ford Super Duty.
+As we look at the business by segment, Light Vehicle Driveline inventories of our key customer platforms remained stable, as we saw strong demand for the new Ford Super Duty.
 The recent launch of the Toyota HiLux is also performing well, a bright spot in South America.
 Back in the U.S., for Dana, the Jeep Wrangler launch readiness is proceeding as planned.
 We expect to begin production later this year at our new facility in Toledo, Ohio.

-We began construction of our new gear manufacturing facility in Hungary with state-of-the-art technology to service our European customers.
+We began construction of our new gear manufacturing facility in Hungary, with state-of-the-art technology to service our European customers.
 This aligns with expanding global markets, a key principle of our enterprise strategy.
 And finally, as I already mentioned, we are well under way with the integration of the new Warren, Michigan facility.

 In Commercial Vehicle, our Class 8 market share remains stable with our existing customers as we work to expand with new customers.
 In fact, this past week Navistar launched the new international RH series Class 8 truck that comes standard with Dana drive shafts and optional Dana axles.